 Jeri grew up in Cincinnati Ohio, has a degree in biology and has pursued a variety of creative interests over the years.
 Her early work was mostly pencil sketches and pastels.
 To further her art education and meet other artists, Jeri attends workshops and classes taught by local artists, Ann Thiermann, Seana Mallen, Margaret Renner-Hellman, and Mike Bailey, among others.
 Recently, she has been working in watercolor and mixed media with a group of local Santa Cruz artists and is actively pursuing development of a body of work in those mediums.
 Her style ranges from realistic, to very loose and even graphic novel-like depending on the project or subject matter ( examples posted below ).
 Jeri is interested in rendering local Santa Cruz scenery, architecture, and people as well as animal portraiture.
-She is a supportive member of the Santa Cruz Art League and participates in the community fundraiser "hearts for the arts" by the Santa Cruz Arts Council.
-Jeri shows and sells her artwork ( including Giclee reproductions in cards, prints of various sizes and framed prints ) at the Tannery Arts Center, studio 123, with Andrea Amoedo's "pottery and more" studio, and also at the "Art of Santa Cruz" gallery in the Capitola Mall.
+She is a member of the Santa Cruz Art League and the 2020-2021 on line Open Studios Venture - Visual Arts Network ( all works to date are pictured on her page ).
+Jeri also participates in community fundraisers.
+The annual "hearts for the arts" by the Santa Cruz Arts Council, and most recently, the 2020 fundraiser for local families impacted by the 2020 fire season.
+Jeri shows and sells her artwork ( including Giclee reproductions in cards, prints of various sizes and framed prints ) at the "Art of Santa Cruz" gallery in the Capitola Mall.

 Upcoming art displays and events:

--Santa Cruz Coffee Roasting Company, 1330 Pacific Avenue in Santa Cruz.
-July first through August 31 2021. (yes that future date is correct!)
+Santa Cruz Coffee Roasting Company, 1330 Pacific Avenue in Santa Cruz.
+July first through August 31 2021.

 Skill development resources, local teachers, organizations and classes I would recommend: